daniboii201/KiCad-project-2-Breadboard_Power_Supply-PCB/README.md

 • Pin Headers

 ### Characteristics:
-• Copper on top layer
+• Copper on top and bottom layer

 • Through-hole components for easy soldering